jadetanap/MyFirstPullRequest/README.md

 # MyFirstPullRequest
-To be used for the assignments in Cogs 108
+My version of pullrequest to be used for the assignments in Cogs 108